autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 An _innocence_ claim must be submitted within an _innocence proof submission window_ to be accepted, a designated number of blocks set as a protocol parameter.
 The window begins at the block height number at which the _accusation_ was reported.

-If the _innocence_ is successfully verified, then the _accusation_ queue is checked and the corresponding _accusation_ is cancelled.
-The _pending accusation_ state is cleared and a _reporting_ validator is now able to submit a _new accusation_ against the _offending_ validator.
+If the _innocence_ claim is successfully verified, then the _accusation_ queue is checked and the corresponding _accusation_ is cancelled.
+The _pending accusation_ state is cleared and a _reporting validator_ is now able to submit a _new accusation_ against the _offending validator_.
 <!--
 To check if a _new accusation_ has been made against it, an _offending_ validator: